armory/docs/content/en/docs/spinnaker-install-admin-guides/manual-service-account.md

 kubectl apply -f spinnaker-role-and-rolebinding-target.yml
 ```

-## Get the Service Account and Token.
-Generate the Kubeconfig
+## Get the service account and token

 Run these commands (or commands like these) to get the token for your service account and create a kubeconfig with access to the service account.